ethereum/remix-ide/docs/contract_verification.md

-Verifying a contract
+Contract Verification
 ====================

-There are two contract verification services in Remix, Sourcify and Etherscan and the extended [Etherscan family](https://etherscan.io/eaas) of block explorers - like PolygonScan or Optimism Scan.
+There are two contract verification services in Remix, Sourcify and Etherscan and the extended [Etherscan family](https://etherscan.io/eaas) of block explorers.

 Sourcify
 --------

-Documentation about Sourcify is found [here](https://github.com/ethereum/sourcify#readme).
+Documentation about Sourcify is found [here]( https://docs.sourcify.dev/docs/how-to-verify/#remix-plugin).

 Etherscan
 ---------

-The Etherscan plugin is called: **Contract Verification Etherscan**.
+The Etherscan plugin is called: **CONTRACT VERIFICATION - ETHERSCAN**.

 You can access it from the Plugin Manager.